jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Deterministic
 Unit tests should produce consistent and deterministic results.
 There’s nothing quite as frustrating as a flaky test, which sometimes passes and sometimes fails even when nothing has changed in the interim.

-On the surface, flaky tests cause process problems when they fail in pipeline builds because the commit will be aborted.
+On the surface, flaky tests cause process problems when they fail in pipeline builds which causes the commit to be aborted.
 You may have to resubmit multiple times until all flaky tests pass.
 Sometimes it feels like rolling the dice and hoping for a Yahtzee!

 But there’s a more insidious problem with flaky tests.
 We can’t trust them.
 Are they exhibiting false positive or false negative behavior.
 Is the code sound, except that the test sometimes fails, or is the code faulty, except that sometimes the test passes?
 The latter is a more serious issue, since it provides a false sense of security.